vokator-online/monda_py04_django/01_new_project_app/0101en_project_setup.md

 # Django Project Setup

+## Objectives

+* Setting up a virtual environment
+* Creating your Django project
+* Creating your first Django app
+* Important initial configurations
-This section will guide you through setting up a virtual environment, creating your Django project and first app, and important initial configurations.
-Then we will see how it works as a local development environment.
+* We will RUN it and see how it works as a local development environment
+* Get familiar with User Management functionality in Django Administration

 ## Setting Up a Virtual Environment (venv)